ramymabrouk/booksearch-main/README.md

 # booksearch
 get book information by ISBN 10 or 13

-pull the repo
-run "docker compose up"
+pull the repo and run "docker compose up"